Remote-HWA/SideLine_Zynq/README.md

 - The [**attack source code**](https://github.com/Remote-HWA/SideLine/tree/master/attack_setup/AES_setup/CPU0_attack) contain several methods which configure the encryption mode and uses DMA and DLL to perform SCA on the algorithms running in the victim program.

 ### SideLine on RSA
 The attack is conducted on a Xilinx Zynq7000 SoC in baremetal mode.
 A single [**C program**](https://github.com/Remote-HWA/SideLine/tree/master/attack_setup/RSA_setup) handles both RSA calculation and DLL acquisition.
-Several custom RSA (naive, constant time, montgomery ladder) have been implemented for experimentation needs.
-We used the [**WolfSSL**](https://github.com/wolfssl) crypto library was used to develop the different RSA variants.
+Several custom RSAs (naive, constant time, montgomery ladder) have been implemented for experimentation needs. [**WolfSSL**](https://github.com/wolfssl) crypto library was used to develop the different RSA variants.

 ## Requirements
 - A Xilinx Zynq7000 based development board (eg: Zybo, zedboard, etc.)